-Natasha Lyandres supervises the Rare Books and Special Collections Department and the Architecture Library.
-She is also curator of Russian and East European Studies collections at Notre Dame.
-Before joining the Hesburgh Libraries, Natasha was a special projects librarian at the Hoover Institution Library and Archives, Stanford University, and a reference librarian at Joyner Library, East Carolina University.
+Natasha Lyandres is the head of Rare Books and Special Collections Department.
+She is also the Russian and East European Studies librarian.
 Natasha studied Art History at Moscow State University before receiving a Master of Library and Information Science degree from San Jose State University.

 Aedín Ní Bhróithe Clements is the Irish Studies librarian.
 She has an MA. in English from Western Michigan University.
 She is an Irish speaker, and has a degree in Irish and folklore from University College Dublin, which is also where she studied librarianship.

 Amanda Gulley is the Media Digitization Specialist.
 Her primary focus is producing digital surrogates from a variety of still image, text, and other formats according to established standards to meet Hesburgh Libraries' goals for digitizing internal resources.
 She consults on digital projects especially involving logistical concerns related to digital files (masters, primary, access), and accompanying structural and technical metadata.
 She is the primary user of the Libraries’ Kirtas APT book scanner and would be happy to give you a demonstration.

 Amanda has a Master's in Library Science and a Bachelor's in Sociology from the University of Missouri-Columbia.

 Bachelor of Science in Art Education, Penn State University